 Understanding your personal parenting style is the first step to becoming an effective parent.
 There are several recognized types of parenting styles that have been studied extensively in the field of child development.
 These distinct parenting styles can significantly shape a child’s upbringing and future outlook.

 The authoritative parenting style is coined by its high responsiveness and high demandingness.

-The authoritative style also implements high standards for behaviour and attitude — this style demands the child to respect their parents.
+The authoritative style also implements high standards for behavior and attitude—this style demands the child to respect their parents.
 There are set rules involved that your child should follow, however, the rules are always fully explained so your child can acknowledge the meaning behind them.

-When following this style of parenting, you’re ensuring that you’re consistently building a positive relationship between you and your child.
+When following this style of parenting, you’re ensuring that you’re consistently building a positive parent-child relationship.

 Described in 3 words: Strict, Disengaged, Demanding.

 The authoritarian style of parenting differs from the authoritative approach.

 This parenting style is based on a clear set of strict rules—which are often enforced with consequential punishments if they’re not obeyed.